deniztotuk/Arenosa-SV/README.md

 After genes are annotated based on *Arebidopsis Arenosa* genome `TAIR_Annotation.R` script was used to annotate genes on functional analogues of *A. Thaliana* and *A. Lyrata* sister species.
 The script contains gene names can be searched in TAIR database.

+The script takes input of candidate genes `.tsv` file as input outputs another `.tsv` file contains TAIR Ids for respective genes.

 If you preffer NCBI catalog for searching gene functions `NCBI_Annotation.R` can also be used but there is a certain drawback for this method.
 While making GO analysis `org.At.tair.db` R package was used which strictly requires TAIR database gene Ids.

+The script takes input of candidate genes `.tsv` file as input outputs another `.tsv` file contains NCBI Ids for respective genes.

+### Searching Signs of Parallel Evolution

+To search overllapping per site Fst outliers between populations `Find_Overllaping_Genes.R` script were used.
+This script compares candidate genes that are annotated by `Find_candidate_genes.R` function and find common variables and saves them into another `.tsv` file.

+This script takes two input `.tsv` files and output another `.tsv` file which has overllaping genes from both files.

+**Important Notice:** This script does not look matches in TAIR or NCBI annotation files.
+So after output file was produced it needs to be annotated again by `TAIR_Annotation.R` or `NCBI_Annotation.R` for functional analysis.